 Inevitably, I would find a wallet that was able to carry everything and the kitchen sink, but at the cost of being bulky and causing issues while seated.
 (Think George Costanza...)
 The flip side was something so minimalist, that it bordered on uselessness.
-I always ended up going through a $40 wallet every year and a half due to the cheap, thin leathers, and spotty asian import craftsmanship.
+I always ended up going through a $40 wallet every year and a half due to the cheap, thin leathers, tiny stitching, and shoddy craftsmanship.

 After starting Savage Gentleman, we came up with the system of using two pieces for daily carry.
-The first, is the actual wallet; the Minimalist Wallet is made from premium vegetable-tanned cowhide and will last a century (or two).
+The first, is the actual wallet; the Minimalist Wallet is made from premium vegetable-tanned water buffalo and will last a century (or two).
 It is designed to hold a plethora of cards, (mine currently holds 9) and a couple bills folded into thirds.
-Like most of our products, it's handcrafted by us right here in Salt Lake City.

 The Savage Gentleman Minimalist Wallet goes in my back-right pocket and because it is a vegetable tanned leather, has developed a beautiful patina after just a few week of use.
 Cheaper leather goods are tanned using caustic chemicals and will not develop the much sought after finished look that vegetable tanned leathers will.

-The thick (7-8oz.) cowhide will last a lifetime if taken care of and should age almost as well as you do!
+The nearly bulletproof (3-4oz.) buffalo hide will last a lifetime if taken care of and should age almost as well as you do!
 I typically throw some leather conditioner on my products about once every couple of months and that seems to keep them well nourished and supple.
 Think of leather as a skin (because it is); supple skin is stronger than dried-out skin so keep it hydrated!

-The second piece to the perfect combination is the Savage Gentleman Leather Notebook Cover.
-This is one of the first products we came up with at Savage Gentleman, and it's been one of our best sellers.
+The second piece to the perfect combination is the Expedition Notebook Wallet.
+This is one of the first products we came up with at Savage Gentleman, and like most of our products, it's handcrafted by us right here in Salt Lake City: